Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 1. Select another worker in the *Worker* drop-down list to remove the current association. <!--- Pflichtfeld oder kann man auch leer lassen?-->

 2. Click the [SAVE CHANGES] button in the top right corner.
-    The webhook association at the worker is no longer displayed.
+    The webhook association at the worker is no longer displayed, see under *Workers > Select worker > Tab WEBHOOKS*.

     ![Associated webhooks](../../Assets/Screenshots/Webhooks/Workers/WebhooksWorker.png "[Associated webhooks]")